-Admitting that the hybrid work paradox is here to stay amid the pandemic, Microsoft CEO Satya Nadella on Friday outlined a detailed approach about how his company is going to tackle the biggest shift to a global workplace that requires a new operating model, spanning people, places, and processes.
+Admitting that the hybrid work paradox is here to stay amid the pandemic, Microsoft CEO Satya Nadella on Friday outlined a detailed approach to how his company is going to tackle the biggest shift to a global workplace that requires a new operating model, spanning people, places, and processes.

-As some countries open and others like India and Brazil face their worst pandemic days, Nadella said that every organization’s approach will need to be different to meet the unique needs of their people.
+As some countries open and others like India and Brazil face their worst pandemic days, Nadella said that every organization’s approach would need to be different to meet the unique needs of their people.

 “According to our research, the vast majority of employees say they want more flexible remote work options, but at the same time also say they want more in-person collaboration, post-pandemic.
 This is the hybrid work paradox,” Nadella said in a blog post.

 He outlined three areas for Microsoft for hybrid work.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “First, we are moving all employees off corporate networks and taking an internet-first approach.
 An internet-first approach reduces exposure and gives employees a consistent experience whether they are at home or in the office,” Nadella informed.

 “Second, at home, we are asking all employees who continue to work remotely, either full or part time, to run a test of their home networks to ensure they are secure”.

 He then emphasized device security.